northeastern-rc/rc-public-documentation/docs/source/storage/general_storage.rst

 **NAME:** ``/research``
   - **DESCRIPTION:** This storage tier is intended to be a repository for data derived from equipment such as lab machines, instruments, etc. The performance capabilities are not intended for parallel or high performance workloads.
     Data are backed up and a second copy is created.
-Storage on ``/research`` can be requested through the `New Storage request <https://northeastern.service-now.com/research?id=sc_cat_item&sys_id=891235d31b20c0502dafc8415b4bcb0e>`_ on ServiceNow
+You can request storage on ``/research`` by submitting a `New Storage Space request <https://bit.ly/NURC-NewStorage>`_.
     See the section "Connecting to /research" below for information on how to connect to this storage.
   - **QUOTA:** Up to 10TB per research group.